 Babesiosis is transmitted by the same type of deer ticks (Ixodidae) that transmits Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by Borrelia species, primarily by Borrelia burgdorferi and sometimes by Borrelia mayonii in the United States.
-These spiral-shaped bacteria... read more .
+These... read more .

 Babesiosis may cause fever, headache, body aches, and fatigue.